StanfordBioinformatics/encode_utils/docs/examples_gcp.rst

   #      }
   #  }

-The `gcp_transfer_from_aws()` method of the `encode_utils.connection.Connection` class
+The `gcp_transfer_from_aws()` method of the `igvf_utils.connection.Connection` class
 ---------------------------------------------------------------------------------------
-Requires that the user has AWS key permissions on the ENCODE buckets and file objects.
+Requires that the user has AWS key permissions on the IGVF buckets and file objects.

 ::

-  import encode_utils.connection as euc conn = euc.Connection("prod")
+  import igvf_utils.connection as euc conn = euc.Connection("prod")
   # In production mode, the S3 source bucket is set to encode-files.
 In any other mode, the
   # bucket is set to encoded-files-dev.